jwieder/aliaser/README.md

 The output of `curl http://169.254.169.254/latest/meta-data/public-ipv4` has proven unpredictable.
 Unfortunately the Primary Public IP filed for
 `./aliaser print` initially relied on this EC2 API call.
 I am working on formatting another option that will produce stable output.
 This does not impact the actual functionality of the IP address allocation.

+Please be sure to install `curl` (through your package management tool) before installing aliaser

 ### Licensing and Copyright